antunishdPursuit/project-weather-app/readme.md

 Additionally, we explored CSS animations to create a lively, responsive design featuring animated clouds and gradient-based weather themes.
 This project showcases advanced knowledge in full-stack development, object-oriented JavaScript, and responsive, user-centric design – skills highly relevant to building dynamic, data-driven applications in real-world scenarios.

 ## How to use
+Works on Chrome, not supported on other browsers

 Simply type a city name into the search bar and press "Get Weather."
 The website will display the city's current temperature, weather conditions, and a 3-day forecast.

 You can click on previous city names in the search history to view their weather instantly.